ethereumclassic/ECIPs/README.md

 When you believe your ECIP is mature and ready to progress past the draft phase, you should do one of two things:

  - **For a Standards Track ECIP of type Core**, ask to have your issue added to the agenda of an upcoming All Dev Team meeting, where it can be discussed for inclusion in a future hard fork.
 If implementers agree to include it, the ECIP editors will update the state of your ECIP to 'Accepted'.
  - **For all other ECIPs**, open a PR changing the state of your ECIP to 'Final'.
-An editor will review your draft and ask if anyone objects to its being finalised.
+An editor will review your draft and ask if anyone objects to it being finalized.
 If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the ECIP - they may close the PR and request that you fix the issues in the draft before trying again.

 # ECIP Status Terms
 * **Draft** - An ECIP was submitted by its author and is undergoing rapid iteration and changes.